Doctor (2021 film)

-Doctor is a 2021 Indian Tamil-language action comedy film written and directed by Nelson Dilipkumar.
-It was produced by Sivakarthikeyan under his Sivakarthikeyan Productions company along with KJR Studios.
-The film stars Sivakarthikeyan, Vinay Rai and Priyanka Mohan (in her Tamil debut), with Archana Chandhoke, Yogi Babu, Milind Soman, Redin Kingsley, Deepa Shankar, Sunil Reddy and Shiva Aravind.
-It follows a military doctor, who seeks to rescue his ex-fiancée's niece from a child trafficker.
+Doctor is a 2021 Indian Tamil-language black comedy film written and directed by Nelson Dilipkumar.
+It was produced by Sivakarthikeyan under his company Sivakarthikeyan Productions along with KJR Studios.
+The film stars Sivakarthikeyan, Vinay Rai and Priyanka Mohan (in her Tamil debut), with Archana Chandhoke, Yogi Babu, Milind Soman, Redin Kingsley, Deepa Shankar, Sunil Reddy and Shiva Aravind in supporting roles.
+It follows a military doctor (Sivakarthikeyan), who seeks to rescue his ex-fiancée's niece from a child trafficker.

 The film was officially announced in December 2019.
 Principal photography commenced the same month and wrapped by early-January 2021.
 It was shot in Chennai and Goa.
-The film has music composed by Anirudh Ravichander, cinematography handled by Vijay Kartik Kannan and editing by R. Nirmal.
+The film's music was composed by Anirudh Ravichander, cinematography handled by Vijay Kartik Kannan, and editing by R. Nirmal.

 Doctor was released in theatres on 9 October 2021, following multiple delays related to the COVID-19 pandemic.
 It received positive reviews from critics and grossed over ₹100 crore at the box office.
-A sequel was announced in 2023.
+A potential sequel was announced in 2023.

 Plot

-Varun, a military doctor working in the Indian Army Medical Corps, is a strict and practical person.
-While returning from a mission, he receives a voicemail from his fiancée, Padmini, who urges him to cancel their wedding.
-While inquiring about her change of heart with her family, Padmini belittles him for being emotionally distant and apathetic.
+Varun is a military doctor working in the Indian Army Medical Corps.
+While returning from a mission, his fiancée Padmini cancels their wedding, belittling him for being emotionally distant.
 While leaving, Varun and Padmini's family learn that Chinnu, Padmini's niece, has gone missing.
-The family complains to the police– who in turn appoint Bhagat, a low-ranking police officer, to monitor the family's communications.
+The family complains to the police who in turn appoint Bhagat, a low-ranking police officer, to monitor the family's communications.

 Disillusioned with the police's progress, Varun plots to kidnap the assistant commissioner's daughter, believing that the resulting investigation will be more competent.
-His plan works, and the police nab almost every major criminal related to child kidnapping.
-Varun singles out three criminals – Kamala Kannan, Kamesh, and Pratap – who he noticed were around Chinnu's school at the time of her disappearance.
-Varun interrogates them by blackmailing them with kidneys that he had removed from them.
+His plan works, and the police nab every major criminal related to child kidnapping.
+Varun singles out three criminals – Kamala Kannan, Kamesh, and Pratap – who were around Chinnu's school at the time of her disappearance.
+He interrogates them by blackmailing them with kidneys that he supposedly removed from them.
 Kamala Kannan confesses to kidnapping Chinnu and handing her over to a child trafficking network.
-Varun then recruits Pratap and two gangsters, Mahaali and Killi, to assist in his investigation.
+Varun then recruits Pratap and Bhagat to assist in his investigation.

-Varun's search leads him to twins Alvin and Melvin, who are responsible for child trafficking and prostitution.
-Varun and Padmini's family confront the duo inside a train and succeed in separating them and abducting Alvin.
+Varun's search up the traffic network leads him to the dangerous twins Alvin and Melvin.
+Varun and Padmini's family confront the duo inside a train, succeed in separating them, and abduct Alvin.
 Desperate to save Alvin, Melvin agrees to release one girl from his group of kidnapped girls.
-Although Chinnu is among them, Varun demands Melvin release all the girls despite Padmini's objections.
-Melvin refuses but lets it slip that the girls are being taken to Goa.
-Varun, Pratap, Mahaali, Killi, and Padmini's family follow Melvin to Goa, where they discover that the mastermind behind the recent kidnappings is Terry, a hotel owner.
-He is using his high-end resort as a front for his illegal child trafficking syndicate.
+Although Chinnu is among them, Varun demands that Melvin release all the girls despite the family's objections.
+Melvin refuses but reveals that the girls are being taken to Goa.

+The group then solicit gangsters Mahaali and Killi, posing as a group of kidnappers, and propose a heist scheme.
+Unaware of Varun's ruse, Mahaali and Killi agree to the deal, and follow the group to Goa.
+They discover that the mastermind behind the recent kidnappings is Terry, a hotel owner who uses his high-end resort as a front for his illegal child trafficking syndicate.